Does Hydrocortisone Improve Treatment of Septic Shock?

 UCSF-Led International Study Suggests Treatment Combination Which May Increase Chances of Patient Survival.

-By Melinda Krigel
+Written by Melinda Krigel

 Sepsis is a global health priority affecting 55 million patients worldwide and causing 11 million deaths annually.
 Treatment for sepsis may include prompt recognition, source control, antibiotics, fluids, vasopressors, and adjunctive therapies.
 Corticosteroids have been evaluated as adjunctive therapy for septic shock for more than 50 years.
 Despite this substantive body of research, uncertainty persists about the effects of corticosteroids on mortality.